Measuring Impact: 2019 Benefit Report

-B Lab saw fit to honor Mightybytes in their 2017 and 2018 Best for the World lists.
-Companies on this list score in the top 10% of all businesses using the BIA to track and measure their social and environmental impact and are considered global leaders creating the future of business.
+B Lab saw fit to honor Mightybytes in their 2017, 2018, and 2019 Best for the World lists.
+Companies on this list score in the top 10% of all businesses using the BIA to track and measure their social and environmental impact.
+Best for the World B Corps are considered global leaders creating the future of business.

 Changemakers: Honorees in this category have shown the greatest score improvement between B Corp certifications.
-In our case, we jumped 18.1 points between certifying in 2015 and late 2017, our fourth certification and highest score yet: 102 points!
+In Mightybytes’ case, we jumped 18 points between certifications.
+We are recertifying again in 2020 and hope to jump at least another 10-15 points.

 Governance: Honorees in this category are evaluated on their overall mission, ethics, accountability, and transparency.
 It measures whether the company has adopted a social or environmental mission, and how it engages its employees, board members, and the community to achieve that mission.

 Mightybytes’ advisory committee guides the company’s long-term strategy and keeps us focused on our mission.
-With seasoned experts in sales, tech, design, HR, as well as other B Corp and agency owners, the committee includes women business leaders and LGBTQ+ representation.
+With seasoned experts in sales, tech, design, HR, as well as other B Corp and agency owners, the committee is composed of 50% women and includes LGBTQ+ and employee representation.

 Buying From B Corps

-In order to build an inclusive and more sustainable economy, it is important that our company’s purchasing decisions reflect our values.
+In order to build a more regenerative and inclusive economy, it is important that our company’s purchasing decisions reflect our values.
 Supporting other B Corps is an important part of how we do this.
 Mightybytes has a purchasing policy that requires the use of B Corporation vendors whenever possible.